-JORC Code explanation Commentary for the estimation of the main Tritton body for Inferred are based on 2 metre composites.
-Composites used fo estimating the North and South flanks of the Tritton resource are based on 1 metre composites.
-No assumptions have been applied to the model for selective mining unit.
+Criteria JORC Code explanation Commentary Criteria JORC Code explanation estimation of the main Tritton body for Inferred are based on 2 metre composites.
+Composites used for estimating the North and South flanks of the Tritton resource are based on 1 metre composites.
+6. No assumptions have been applied to the model for selective mining unit.
 7. No correlation has been made between variables.
 8. Grade boundaries are interpreted at a nominal 0.8% Cu and are used to confine the grade estimation along with sub grade material located outside the 0.8% model for grades between 0.3 and 0.8% Cu as separate grade boundaries for defining mineralised waste.
-For reporting Indicated and Inferred (material below the 4305mRI) the mineralised boundaries are interpreted at a nominal 0.8% Cu and are defined by resource drilling below 4445mRI as at 15 May 2012, above this position the model is defined by the same procedures used for the current grade control model.
-For reporting the Inferred Material for the extremities of the main Tritton resource the September 2011 (run8) resource mode is used.
-The mineralised boundary for this model is based or a nominal 0.5% Cu mineralised.
-9. A top cut at the 97.5 percentile was used for estimation or grade for each element where the CoV is above 1.0 for the material reported for Measured (Grade Control model as a 19 June 2014).
+For reporting Indicated and Inferred (material below the 4305m RI) the mineralised boundaries are interpreted at a nominal 0.8% Cu and are defined by resource drilling below 4445mRI as at 15 May 2012, above this position the model is defined by the same procedures used for the current grade control model.
+For reporting the Inferred Material for the extremities of the main Tritton resource the September 2011 (run8) resource model is used.
+The mineralised boundary for this model is based on a nominal 0.5% Cu mineralised.
+9. A top cut at the 97.5 percentile was used for estimation of grade for each element where the CoV is above 1.0 for the material reported for Measured (Grade Control model as at 19 June 2014).
 Model used to report Indicated and the Inferred component of the main Tritton resource, no grade cuts were applied.
 Models used to report the Indicated and Inferred material top cuts for each of the estimate grade are determined by reviewing the CoV and applying cuts to outliers till a suitable CoV is reached.
 CoV's of ranging between 1.5 to 1.0 or lower are targeted.
 10. Block model volume validation was validated against ore solid wireframes for each mineralised domain.
-Block mode validation for grade was conducted both by visually expecting
+Block model validation for grade was conducted both by visually expecting model sections by northings at 20 metre increments, by